 As much as we, and many other contact lens sellers, can provide you with information on everything from prescription to aftercare, there’s no better advice than that of your optician.
 An optometrist or specialist eye doctor can give an expert opinion as to the suitability and current conditions of your eyes.

 Although everyone’s eyes are equally important, they all have different requirements and needs.
-We always recommend checking in with your optician before using colored contacts – especially if it is your first time.
+We always recommend checking in with your optician before using coloured contacts – especially if it is your first time.
 We want everyone to have a safe experience, and that starts with your visit to the opticians.

 Choose a Reputable Seller

 While it can be tempting to go searching for cheap Halloween contact lenses on eBay and other places, take a minute to consider the consequences for the price of saving a few pounds.
 Some stalls, joke shops, and flea markets attempt to send contacts illegally.
 We recommend solely buying contacts from well-known retailers and opticians who are interested in preserving the health of your eyes.